carlos2380/apigo/README.md

 Because the functions in the router don't accept more parameters (only w http.ResponeWriter, r *http.Request)

-I created muy struct that has the information about the storage.
+I created a struct that has the information about the storage.

 ```GO
 type StorageHandler struct {